 - Mutual recognition of safety standards and rules have helped reduce costs for firms.
-This has encouraged the development of small and medium business who rely on low cost of exports.
+This has encouraged the development of small and medium business who rely on the low cost of exports.

-- Social charter enshrines protection for workers such as maximum working week, right to collective bargaining and fair pay for employment.
+- Social charter enshrines protection for workers such as a maximum working week, right to collective bargaining and fair pay for employment.

 - European Arrest Warrant (EAW) scheme has made it easier to track criminals across the European continent.

-- The EU have raised the quality of sea water and beeches, by implementing regulations on water standards 'Bathing Water Directive'.
+- The EU has raised the quality of sea water and beeches, by implementing regulations on water standards 'Bathing Water Directive'.
 92% of tourist locations now meet minimum water quality standards.
 (Clean water at Europa.eu)